Larry Corcoran

-Lawrence J. Corcoran (August 10, 1859 – October 14, 1891) was an American pitcher in Major League Baseball.
-He was born in Brooklyn, New York.
+Lawrence J. Corcoran (August 10, 1859 – October 14, 1891) was an American professional baseball player.
+He pitched for four different major-league teams from 1880 to 1887.

+Biography

-Corcoran debuted in the 1880 season, where he won 43 games and led the Chicago team to the National League championship.
-Cap Anson alternated him with pitcher Fred Goldsmith, giving Chicago the first true pitching "rotation" in professional baseball.
+Corcoran was born in Brooklyn, New York.
+He made his major-league debut in the 1880 season; he won 43 games and led the Chicago White Stockings (today's Chicago Cubs) to the National League championship.
+Cap Anson alternated him with pitcher Fred Goldsmith, giving Chicago the first true pitching rotation in professional baseball.